Tesla Powerwall 3 Rebate now Extended Until June 30th

 Is 11kW three-phase?
 As single-phase properties can only get 7kW, to achieve 11kW your property will need to be three phase.

-DC chargers can unlock much faster charging speeds, with some reaching 480kW of power.
 DC fast chargers (DCFC) are typically used in applications like public and fleet EV charging stations that require fast and rapid charging systems to recharge electric vehicles as quickly as possible.
+These are typically very expensive to install, but also enable public charging capability.

 As installers of EV chargers across